Paddy Ashdown: Leader of Liberal Democrats

-Resignation and retirement
+Resignation and peerage

 Ashdown announced his intention to resign as Leader of the Liberal Democrats on 20 January 1999, departing on 9 August that year following 11 years in the role, and was succeeded by Charles Kennedy.
 In mid-1999, there was speculation that he would be appointed the new Secretary General of NATO; his lack of governmental experience meant that doubts were raised about his suitability.
-The post was ultimately filled by Labour defence secretary George Robertson.
+The post was ultimately filled by defence secretary George Robertson.

-He was appointed a Knight Commander of the Order of the British Empire (KBE) in 2000 and after retiring from the Commons one month previously, he was created a Life Peer, the peerage being gazetted on 16 July 2001 as that of as Baron Ashdown of Norton-sub-Hamdon, of Norton-sub-Hamdon in the County of Somerset.
+He was appointed a Knight Commander of the Order of the British Empire (KBE) in 2000 and after retiring from the Commons one month previously, he was created a life peer, the peerage being gazetted on 16 July 2001 as that of Baron Ashdown of Norton-sub-Hamdon, of Norton-sub-Hamdon in the County of Somerset.
 In the 2001 election, the Yeovil seat was retained for the Liberal Democrats by David Laws.
 Likewise, in 2001, the University of Bath conferred on Ashdown an honorary Doctor of Laws degree.

 He was the subject of This Is Your Life in 2001, when he was surprised by Michael Aspel at BBC Television Centre.